 - 1. Make sure the filter is clean and in place. - 2.
 Make sure the vent system is properly installed. - 3.
 Set the thermostat to the lowest setting. - 4.
 Close the manual gas valve outside the furnace. - 5.
 Turn off all electric to the furnace. - 6.
 Remove the door from the burner compartment. - 7.
 Set the gas valve switch or knob to the OFF position.
 See Figure 1 for gas valve switch or knob location. - 8.
 Wait 5 minutes.
 If there is any smell of gas, see "WHAT TO DO IF YOU SMELL GAS" on page 4. - 9.
 Set the gas valve switch or knob to the ON position. - 10.
 Turn on all electric to the furnace. - 11.
 Open the manual gas valve. - 12.
 Turn the thermostat back up to force ignition. - 13.
-Observe operation, including burners.
-If burners fail to ignite, call a licensed HVAC technician. - 14.
+Observe furnace operation, including glow through burner sightglass which should produce a continuous glow once the ignitor is deenergized.
+If burner fails to ignite, call a licensed HVAC technician. - 14.
 Replace the door on the burner compartment.